jonathan-anziani/jonathan-anziani.github.io/_posts/2025-06-29-underwater-vision-augmentation.md

 last_modified_at: 2018-03-20T16:00:52-04:00
 ---

-This underwater vision assistance device was designed to allow commercial divers see underwater in low-light, high-particulate situations.
+This underwater vision assistance device was designed in a team of twelve to allow commercial divers see underwater in low-light, high-particulate situations.

 ![before and after]({{ "/assets/images/mm-header-overlay-black-filter.jpg" | relative_url }})